 - Vocational education

-If you find you need additional food through out the month to feed your family, there are many local Food Pantires and Soup Kitchens.
-For an up-to-date list, please click here.
+If you find you need additional food throughout the month to feed your family, there are many local Food Pantries and Soup Kitchens; click here for a complete listing.
 It is recommended that you contact the pantries/kitchens to confirm days and hours of operation.

 Housing staff offers comprehensive services to those families and individuals potentially facing homelessness.
 The goal is to address and ultimately eliminate the crisis or urgent circumstances surrounding the homeless individual or family.
 When an emergency housing placement is diverted, these cases are retained until issues such as domestic violence, substance abuse, lack of employment, mental health, and childcare are addressed.
 Casework counseling and referral to needed services are provided on an ongoing basis.